• Gluten-Free Recipes

 • Granulated sugar

-• Brown sugar - Light or dark brown sugar is fine
+• Brown sugar - Light or dark brown sugar is fine.

-• Eggs - Always use large eggs
+• Eggs - I prefer large eggs here.

-Substitution Suggestions
+Recipe Tips & Substitution Suggestions

-• Make it refined sugar-free - Substitute coconut sugar for the granulated sugar and brown sugar.
+• Make it refined sugar-free.
+Substitute coconut sugar for the granulated sugar and brown sugar.

-Storage Options
+Proper Storage

 • Freezer - Wrap the whole cake or individual slices in plastic wrap, then foil, and store it in the freezer for up to 3 months.
 Defrost the cake in the fridge before serving it.